Rhea (“Lula”) at sixteen — her Julia Richman High School yearbook portrait, 1942.

-She graduated from Hunter College — New York City’s tuition-free women’s public college, the academic anchor for first-generation immigrant daughters in the Bronx through the mid-20th century.
+She attended Julia Richman High School in Manhattan — a large Upper East Side public school known in the mid-twentieth century for educating bright daughters of New York’s immigrant working class — and then graduated from Hunter College, New York City’s tuition-free women’s public college, the academic anchor for first-generation immigrant daughters in the Bronx through the mid-20th century.
 Sometime around 1950 she married Leonidas P. Econom, a fellow New York-born Greek-American.

 California, 1964 — Econom Tax Service